 What Is Restored?

 Restoring configurations overwrites all backed-up configurations, with very few exceptions.
-On the FMC, restoring events overwrites all existing events, with the exception of intrusion events.
+On the FMC, restoring events and TID data overwrites all existing events and TID data, with the exception of intrusion events.

 Make sure you understand and plan for the following:

 You cannot restore what is not backed up.